aosp-mirror/platform_external_sonivox/README.md

 This project is a fork of the AOSP project 'platform_external_sonivox', including a CMake based build system to be used not on Android, but on any other computer Operating System.
 You may find and use the libraries with pkg-config or using the find_package() cmake command.

+There is neither MIDI input nor Audio output facilities included in the library.
+You need to provide your own input/output.

+You may find several projects already using this library as a git submodule:

+* [Linux-SonivoxEas](https://github.com/pedrolcl/Linux-SonivoxEas) with ALSA Sequencer MIDI input and Pulseaudio output.
+* [multiplatform-sonivoxeas](https://github.com/pedrolcl/multiplatform-sonivoxeas) with Drumstick::RT MIDI input and Qt Multimedia audio output.

 The build system has two options: BUILD_SONIVOX_STATIC and BUILD_SONIVOX_SHARED to control the generation and install of both the static and shared libraries from the sources.

 This fork currently reverts two commits: